pyericz/redux-lua/README.md

 ```

 ### Debug mode
 redux-lua is on `Debug` mode by default.
 Messages with errors and warnings will be output when `Debug` mode is on.
-Use following code snippets to turn it off.
+Use following codes to turn it off.
 ```lua
 local Env = require 'lredux.env'